https://defrafarming.blog.gov.uk/sustainable-farming-incentive-pilot/

 Applications for the pilot have now closed.
 The Sustainable Farming Incentive 2023 offer launched in summer 2023.
 To find out more about the SFI 2023 offer, read the SFI Handbook for the SFI 2023 offer.

-The Sustainable Farming Incentive scheme will reward farmers for managing their land in an environmentally sustainable way.
+The Sustainable Farming Incentive scheme rewards farmers for managing their land in an environmentally sustainable way.

 The full scheme launched in 2022, initially for farmers in England who currently get payments under the Basic Payment Scheme (BPS).